lisp-docs/cl-language-reference/docs/chap-23/cd-c-dictionary/_copy-readtable_function.md

-replaces the current <ClLinks styled={true} term={"readtable"}><i>readtable</i></ClLinks> with a copy of itself.
+replaces the current <ClLinks  term={"readtable"}><i>readtable</i></ClLinks> with a copy of itself.
 This is useful if you want to save a copy of a readtable for later use, protected from alteration in the meantime.
 It is also useful if you want to locally bind the readtable to a copy of itself, as in: